BrandonC2/ml_robotics_lab_notes/monthly/month1_aug_foundations/week1_yolo_laptop_test/README.md

 * replay situations for debugging
 * see false positives/negatives
 * create custom datasets by labeling these frames and retraining YOLO for specific tasks

+## tolerance band
+tolerance band is a margin that stops the robot from overreacting.

+for example, if object's center_x is:
+321 -> TURN RIGHT
+319 -> TURN LEFT

+it would make the robot jittery

+## how big should margin be?
+depends on your frame width (resolution):

+for 640 px wide frame: margin ≈ 40–60 px

+for 1280 px wide frame: margin ≈ 80–120 px

+rule of thumb:
+* Margin ≈ 10% of frame width